CLI outputs

 - Consistent across all commands.

-- Referenced in interactive prompts (via
+- Referenced in interactive prompts (via --help) if supported.

 Writing help output